hum-ler/todos-n-fixmes/README.md

 This extension contributes the following settings:

 - `todos-n-fixmes.caseInsensitiveSearch`: Ignore case when searching for keywords.
-Currently not working.
 - `todos-n-fixmes.globPattern`: Defines the pattern of files to search.
 See [Glob Patterns Reference](https://code.visualstudio.com/docs/editor/glob-patterns).
 - `todos-n-fixmes.keywords`: List of keywords to search for.
+- `todos-n-fixmes.resultDisplayMaximumLength`: Maximum length of the line shown in the Problems pane when a keyword is found.

 ## Known Issues

-- Case-insensitive search is currently not working.
 - Keyword search does not look for word boundaries.

 ## Release Notes